-The interesting thing about the parallel operation of DC series generator is that DC series generators are not usually employed for supply of power.
-Instead DC series motors are arranged in parallel to operate as DC series generators during Electric Braking.
+The interesting thing about the parallel operation of the DC series generator is that DC series generators are not usually employed for the supply of power.
+Instead, DC series motors are arranged in parallel to operate as DC series generators during Electric Braking.

 The parallel arrangement of DC series generators are described below:

 The two DC series motors are disconnected from the supply mains and are connected in parallel to the resistors.